 Returns the true word size of the emulator, that is, the size of a pointer.
 The value is given in bytes as an integer.
 On a pure 32-bit architecture, 4 is returned.
-On both a half word and on a pure 64-bit architecture, 8 is returned.
+On a 64-bit architecture, 8 is returned.